techxplain/loadbalanced-minikube-cluster/README.md

 ```
 kubectl get pods
 ```
-You should jsut have 1 pod running at this stage.
+You should just have 1 pod running at this stage.

 ```
 get events